Hair Loss From Alopecia Areata in Children: Care Instructions

 Hair follicles with and without hair

-Alopecia areata is a type of hair loss that affects the hair on the scalp or other areas of the body.
-It's a problem that can go away for some time and then come back.
-It is most common in people younger than 20.
-But it can happen to children and adults of any age.
+Alopecia areata (say "al-uh-PEE-shuh ar-ee-ah-tuh") is a type of hair loss that affects the hair on the scalp or other areas of the body.
+The condition can go away for some time and then come back.
+It's most common in young people, but it can happen at any age.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.